openkylin/ceph/doc/dev/developer_guide/basic-workflow.rst

    #. :ref:`Push the changes in your local working copy to your fork<push_changes>`.

 #.
-Create a Pull Request to push the change upstream
+Create a Pull Request to push the change upstream.

    #.
 Create a Pull Request that asks for your changes to be added into the
       "upstream Ceph" repository.